YiChiang12/mhChatbot/README.md

 ## 📈 Professional Evaluation

-- The chatbot underwent a review by mental health professionals.
+- The chatbot underwent reviews by mental health professionals.
 Based on their feedback, we refined the crisis intervention process.

 ## 🏁 Getting Started